ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 #### Task 1: Start device simulator

-1. If necessary, open your **fwupdatedevice** project in Visual Studio Code.
+1. If necessary, open your **FWUpdateDevice** project in Visual Studio Code.

 1. Ensure that you have the Terminal pane open.

-    The folder location of the command prompt be the `fwupdatedevice` folder.
+    The folder location of the command prompt be the `FWUpdateDevice` folder.

-1. To run the `fwupdatedevice` app, enter the following command:
+1. To run the `FWUpdateDevice` app, enter the following command:

     ``` bash
     dotnet run "<device connection string>"